AnyChart/AnyChart-NodeJS/README.md

 Object

 ### `loadDefaultFonts(callback):Promise`
 Asynchronously loads default fonts.
-Gets result as array of resulting font objects that are available in callback, returns Promise.
+Gets result as an array of resulting font objects that are available in the callback, returns Promise.

 **Parameters:**